jnmathew/fantasyfootball-luck-analyzer/README.md

 ## Acknowledgments

-- Built on top of the excellent [espn-api](https://github.com/cwendt94/espn-api) library.
+- Built with the assistance of the [espn-api](https://github.com/cwendt94/espn-api) library.
-- Inspired by the pain of losing to the highest scorer every week 😭.
+- Inspired by the pain of losing to the highest scorer every week 😭 (or so it seems!).